vegaprotocol/documentation/versioned_docs/version-v0.77/concepts/trading-on-vega/discounts-rewards.md

 Keeping up your activity gives you access to greater benefits as your streak grows.
 Activity streaks are measured in epochs.

-You need a minimum trade volume of <NetworkParameter frontMatter={frontMatter} param="rewards.activityStreak.minQuantumTradeVolume" hideName={true} /> or a minimum open volume of <NetworkParameter frontMatter={frontMatter} param="rewards.activityStreak.minQuantumOpenVolume" hideName={true} /> (both expressed in quantum) to be considered active.
+You need a minimum trade volume of the value of the network parameter <NetworkParameter frontMatter={frontMatter} param="rewards.activityStreak.minQuantumTradeVolume" /> or a minimum open volume of the value of the network parameter <NetworkParameter frontMatter={frontMatter} param="rewards.activityStreak.minQuantumOpenVolume" hideName={true} /> (both expressed in quantum) to be considered active.

-If you go inactive for more than <NetworkParameter frontMatter={frontMatter} param="rewards.activityStreak.inactivityLimit" hideName={true} suffix="epochs"/>, you will lose your streak.
+If you go inactive for more than the value of the network parameter <NetworkParameter frontMatter={frontMatter} param="rewards.activityStreak.inactivityLimit" suffix="epochs"/>, you will lose your streak.

-You can see the current activity streak requirements and benefits on the [block explorer ↗](https://explorer.vega.xyz/network-parameters#rewards.activityStreak.benefitTiers), or querying the [network parameters API](../../api/rest/data-v2/trading-data-service-list-network-parameters.api.mdx) for the `rewards.activityStreak.benefitTiers` network parameter.
+You can see the current activity streak requirements and benefits by querying the [network parameters API](../../api/rest/data-v2/trading-data-service-list-network-parameters.api.mdx) for the `rewards.activityStreak.benefitTiers` network parameter.

 The details for activity streaks are set through network parameters, and thus can be changed through [governance](../governance/network-parameter.md).